mxaddict/www.codedmaster.com/content/blog/2026-01-24-jekyll-to-zola-migration.md

 Migrating from Jekyll to Zola involved a few key steps:

-1. **Content Conversion:** Jekyll uses Liquid templating and typically Markdown files with TOML front matter.
+1. **Content Conversion:** Jekyll uses Liquid templating and typically Markdown files with YAML front matter.
 Zola uses Tera templating and TOML front matter.
 The transition for most Markdown files was straightforward.
-The main effort was ensuring front matter was correctly translated, especially for tags and dates.
+The main effort was ensuring front matter was correctly translated from YAML to TOML, especially for tags and dates.
-2. **Theme Adaptation:** I found a theme that fit my aesthetic – `anemone`.
+2. **Theme Adaptation:** I found a theme that fit my aesthetic: `anemone`.
    Adapting it involved understanding its template structure and making minor tweaks to fit my content organization.
 3. **Configuration:** Translating `_config.yml` settings to `zola.toml` was
    relatively simple, with Zola's configuration structure being quite clear.

 The biggest hurdle was ensuring my content structure matched Zola's expectations, especially for the blog section.
-As we've seen, getting Zola to recognize a `blog` section and its posts correctly requires careful setup.
+Getting Zola to recognize a `blog` section and its posts correctly requires an `_index.md` in `content/blog/` and a bit of care with how pages are sorted.

 ## Zola's Benefits in Practice